Could it be that many clients prefer a new model law firm to an old style one?

-These old style law firms often charge as much as $1,000 an hour for equity partners, and typically many hundreds of dollars per hour for associates and young partners.
-They then insist that their partners bill out over 1,500 hours a year – and their associates even more.
+These old-style law firms often charge as much as $1,000 an hour for equity partners, and typically many hundreds of dollars per hour for associates and young partners.
+They then insist that their partners bill out over 1,500 hours a year for legal services- and their associates even more.
 It’s crazy when you stop to think about it.

 Change is inevitable and the rate of change is accelerating, even in the staid legal profession.
 Luckily for our clients, they stand to benefit from the coming changes!

 Just smiling goes a long way toward making you feel better about life.
 And when you feel better about life.
 Your life is better.